2025-26 Academic Year “Full Tuition”: $13,400*

 - ALL students are eligible for scholarships from the “original individual” tax credit.

 - Some students are additionally eligible for scholarships from the “plus” tax credit.
-Students are eligible for this additional “plus” support if they meet one of the following conditions: (1) they are enrolled in Kindergarten when they first apply; (2) they were enrolled for at least one semester (90 days) of the prior or current school year in an Arizona public school (district or charter) before transferring to the private school; (3) they have a parent/guardian who is active duty military stationed in Arizona; (4) they have received “plus”/ “overflow” aid from a school tuition organization in a prior school year and have continued to attend a qualifying private school; or (5) they have received a “Corporate Low-Income Scholarship” from an STO in a prior school year and have continued to attend a qualifying private school.
+Students are eligible for this additional “plus” support if they meet one of the following conditions: (1) they are enrolled in Kindergarten when they first apply; (2) they were enrolled for at least one semester (90 days) of the prior or current school year in an Arizona public school (district or charter) before transferring to the private school; (3) they have a parent/guardian who is active duty military stationed in Arizona; (4) they have received “plus”/ “overflow” aid from a school tuition organization in a prior school year and have continued to attend a qualifying private school since; or (5) they have received a “Corporate Low-Income Scholarship” from an STO in a prior school year and have continued to attend a qualifying private school since.

 For friends/family who want to help you —